Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 | SVM (Tuned) | 80.8% - 81.9% Accuracy | Published benchmarks on Amazon reviews [8] |
 | BERT (fine-tuned) | 80.0% Accuracy | Hugging Face model for 1-5 star classification [9] |

 **Analysis:** Our tuned **Random Forest** model, at **95% F1-score**, performs exceptionally well.
-It not only surpasses other classical baselines like SVM but also outperforms several state-of-the-art transformer-based **BERT** models from published benchmarks (which scored between 85-93%).
+It does not only outperform other classical baselines such as SVM but also outperform a number of state-of-the-art transformer-based **BERT models** that have been published benchmarks (with scores of 85-93%).

 This suggests that for this specific dataset, the combination of **effective class balancing** (using `RandomOverSampler`) and **thorough hyperparameter tuning** was more impactful than model architecture alone.
-It highlights that a well-engineered classical ensemble model can be a highly effective and computationally cheaper alternative to more complex deep learning architectures.
+It notes that a carefully designed classical ensemble model can be a very efficient and computationally less expensive substitute to more intricate deep learning structures.

 ### Cross-Domain Generalization Gap
-An initial experiment was conducted (in the notebook) to test generalization.
-Models were trained *only* on Amazon data and then tested on both an Amazon validation set (in-domain) and the Flipkart dataset (cross-domain).
+Generalization was tested by firstly carrying out an experiment (in the notebook).
+They were trained only on Amazon data and tested on Amazon validation set (in-domain) and the Flipkart data (cross-domain).

-This revealed a significant **generalization gap**, where performance dropped substantially when moving from Amazon to Flipkart reviews, highlighting the different language, slang, and context used on the two platforms.
+This also exposed a huge gap in generalization as performance fell significantly upon transferring between Amazon and Flipkart reviews, which is due to the **language, slang, and the context on the two websites being different**.

 | model | Amazon (Cross-Domain Test) | Amazon (In-Domain Validation) | Flipkart (Cross-Domain Test) | Performance Drop (Generalization Gap) - Amazon | Performance Drop (Generalization Gap) - Flipkart |
 |:---|---:|---:|---:|---:|---:|